FUNMILAYO-SHODIMU/Analyzing-Socio-economic-Indicators-to-Address-SDG-Goal-1-No-Poverty-Group-1-Project/README.md

 ## Data Source

-I leveraged my skills in AI prompt to generate a dataset for SDG 1: No Poverty, by telling my objectives to ChatGPT using the appropraite prompt.
+I leveraged my skills in AI prompt to generate a dataset for SDG 1: No Poverty, by telling my objectives to ChatGPT using the appropriate prompt.

 ## Tools Used